Founder and Editor-in-Chief

-Kristi DiLallo is a writer, teacher, and editor based in New York City.
-She teaches writing at Baruch College, and she writes about her experience navigating the grief of parental incarceration and the stigma around families of murder victims.
+Kristi DiLallo is a writer, teacher, and editor based in Northern California.
+She teaches writing at California State University, Monterey Bay, and she writes about her experience navigating the grief of parental incarceration and the stigma around families of murder victims.
 To find out how and why she created The Grief Diaries, click here.
 Follow her on Twitter: @k_dilallo.

 Managing Editor, Poetry and Art/Photography Editor